JamesSkemp/words/content/post/psychology-and-life-paper-into-the-next-millennium.md

 +++
-title = "Psychology and Life Paper - Into the Next Millennium" summary = "Paper regarding violence in today's (read: in 1999's) world." draft = false comments = true date = "1999-12-20T02:01:00-06:00"
+title = "Psychology and Life Paper - Into the Next Millennium" description = "Paper regarding violence in today's (read: in 1999's) world." draft = false comments = true date = "1999-12-20T02:01:00-06:00"